MarcBresson/Button-Cpp-library/readme.md

     </p>
 </div>

-This library provide an object to handle physical buttons for embedded systems.
+This library provides an object to handle physical buttons for embedded systems.

 See [Arduino's documentation](https://docs.arduino.cc/built-in-examples/digital/Button) on how to wire a button.